 Question 1: How close is too close to other contesters?

 Question 2: Do I have to move if I’m crowding another contester?

 Question 3: How hard should I try to find out if the frequency is occupied?

-Here’s a tip - during the larger CW contests, you’ll often find activity “above 100", such as above 7.100, 14.100, 21.100 MHz and so forth.
+Here’s a tip - during the larger CW contests, you’ll often find activity “above 100,” such as above 7.100, 14.100, 21.100 MHz and so forth.
 Skip over the digital signals and you may be pleasantly surprised to find another cluster of activity.
-(U.S. stations are limited to 200 watts in Novice bands below 28 MHz.)

 Remember propagation changes and sometimes the other guy really was there first.
 Maybe you were off the back of their beam and they moved the antenna.
-You’ll just have to figure out how to get along - either move or be prepared to call CQ on top of the other station.
-(See section 4.e.)
+You’ll just have to figure out how to get along - either move or be prepared to call CQ and compete with the other station.
 Remember - if you’re not making QSOs, you’re losing the contest.

 Question 2: When is it not OK for me to ask for a QSY?

 Answer - You are perfectly within your rights to ask a station to move to another band, even if there is a huge pileup.
 However, the station running the pileup is in control and has no obligation to move.
 If the answer is yes, be prepared to change bands and work the station quickly and efficiently.
 Know how to QSY quickly - in literally seconds - to the frequency the station specifies or have a QSY frequency already picked out to suggest.
 If the answer is no, move on.
 You might come back later and ask during a slower period.
 If the station is "moved" by another caller, you can QSY to the new frequency, too, and give the station a call - they may decide to work a few callers before returning to the original frequency.
 In any event, be ready and able to QSY at any time without fumbling.